 This is a reproduction of a library book that was digitized by Google as part of an ongoing effort to preserve the information in books and make it universally accessible.

 https://books.google.com

-Mestey, J.: A dissource on sur in believers.
-1763 12 8 981
+Adisacurse on our in believers.
+1763 Mesley J.: 12 8 981